farcaster-project/RFCs/tasks.md

 For Bitcoin, the following additional parameters are defined:
 * `address`: The address to watch.
+* `past_blocks`: Previous blocks to scan for transactions sent to the specified address.
-Bitcoin also has this task return historical transactions, with a possible rate limit being implementation defined.
+Bitcoin also has this task return historical transactions, with a possible rate limit being implementation-dependent.

 For Monero, the following parameters:
-* `public_spend`: The public spend key of the wallet.
+* `public_spend`: The public spend key of the address.
-* `private_view`: The private view key of the wallet.
+* `private_view`: The private view key of the address.
-* `past_blocks`: Previous blocks to scan for transactions sent to the specified wallet.
+* `past_blocks`: Previous blocks to scan for transactions sent to the specified address.

 Once a transaction is seen by the syncer, and passed the confirmation threshold, a `transaction_received` event is emitted.
 It contains:
 * `tx`: Transaction ID.
-* `amount`: Value of the amount sent to the specified wallet.
+* `amount`: Value of the amount sent to the specified address.

 Further fields may be defined depending on the coin.
 Any coin based on a blockchain MUST also have:

 * `block`: The hash of the block which contains this transaction.
 If the transaction has yet to be included in a block, a zero value hash is used.

-## Watch Transaction
+## 2: Watch Transaction

 `watch_transaction` asks a syncer for updates on the status of a transaction.

 Required parameters are:
 * `hash`: Transaction hash.
 * `confirmations`: Confirmation threshold to wait for before producing an event.
 If 0, the event is created as soon as a transaction is seen.
+* `confirmation-bound`: Upper bound on the confirmation count until which the syncer should report updates on the block depth of the transaction.
+This task MUST be maintained until this threshold is reached or until until `lifetime` has passed.
 * `lifetime`: Epoch at which the syncer SHOULD drop this task.
-Until then, this task MUST be maintained.
+This task MUST be maintained until this threshold is reached or until until `confirmation-bound` has been reached.

 Once a transaction is seen by the syncer, and passed the confirmation threshold, a `transaction_seen` event is emitted.
 It contains:
 * `confirmations`: Current confirmation threshold.
 Further fields may be defined depending on the coin.
 Any coin based on a blockchain MUST also have:
 * `block`: The hash of the block which contains this transaction.
 If the transaction has yet to be included in a block, a zero value hash is used.

-## Broadcast Transaction
+## 3: Broadcast Transaction

 `broadcast_transaction` tells a syncer to broadcast a transaction.
 The syncer MUST broadcast the transaction, even if it was already broadcasted.